adanton/samba/README.md

 # Simplest samba server

+Still in development !!!

-The simples samba server without complex configuration
+The simplest samba server without complex configuration

 There are no permissions, only a folder is shared with full access for any user.
 Of course it is not a good idea for a network open to the public, but it is convenient to easily configure a shared folder in a home environment.